NickRewind: 2011–15: as The '90s Are All That

-2015–19: As The Splat/NickSplat
+2015–19: as The Splat/NickSplat

 On September 11, 2015, the block's Facebook page announced a new program block called "The Splat".
 It was later confirmed that The Splat would launch on October 5, 2015, and run for eight hours.
 The same general format and program library were being used, with less repetition of series; whereas The '90s Are All That aired most of its shows five days a week, The Splat added a few shows into the rotation that had either not yet been seen on the previous block or had only aired as special presentations, no longer airing them on a set weekly schedule.
 These programs also included programs that originally aired in the 1980s and the 2000s.

 On November 23, The Splat and Nick at Nite simulcast a Double Dare reunion show upon the series' 30th anniversary.
 The special featured the cast of All That participating in a new first-run episode of the game; to accommodate the simulcast, The Splat began airing an hour earlier than usual.

 To align itself with Nickelodeon's cross-platform branding, The Splat was renamed NickSplat on May 1, 2017.

-2019–22: As NickRewind
+2019–22: as NickRewind

 On March 18, 2019, the block, along with its social media presences, was officially renamed "NickRewind".

 On January 31, 2022, the branding ended, though traditional TeenNick content had begun to air overnights in mid-December 2021.
-The end of the block was confirmed by NickRewind's Twitter account on February 2, 2022, with viewers directed to watch the block's programming on Pluto TV (which had been carrying much of the same content as NickRewind since May 2019) and Paramount+.
+Although there was no initial announcement, the end of the block was confirmed by NickRewind's Twitter account on February 2, 2022, which directed viewers to watch the block's programming on Pluto TV (which had been carrying much of the same content as NickRewind since May 2019) and Paramount+.
+Meanwhile, NickRewind’s social media pages on Twitter, Facebook, Instagram and YouTube channel remain active, with the YouTube channel concentrating more on live-action Nickelodeon shows made post-2000, such as iCarly, Victorious and Sam & Cat.

+2023–present: Pluto TV revival as 90s Kids

+On October 17, 2023, Nickelodeon launched a linear channel on the Paramount-owned FAST service Pluto TV titled 90s Kids, which features the same programming and on-air branding as NickRewind but with a new name and logo.
+Regular programs on the channel include Rugrats, Hey Arnold!, Doug and CatDog, all of which received frequent airplay on the former block.

+Another Pluto TV channel, titled 90s Kids 2, was silently launched on April 1, 2025 to coincide with Nickelodeon's 46th anniversary.
+The second channel features 1990s series seldom-aired on the block, including GUTS, KaBlam! and The Amanda Show, alongside 2000s series such as Drake & Josh, Zoey 101 and Rugrats spin-off All Grown Up!.